Toluomotayo/Python-Project/README.md

 + Enter your weight in kilograms when prompted.
 + Enter your height in meters when prompted.
 + The script will calculate your BMI and print your BMI category.

-# Web scraping and Pandas (Largest Companies in Africa by Revenue)
-This project is a web scraping tool that extracts data from the Wikipedia page listing the largest companies in Africa by revenue.
-The data is then converted into a table using Pandas and exported to a CSV file for further analysis.
-## Requirements
-To run this script, you need the following Python libraries:
-+ BeautifulSoup4, pandas, and requests
-## How It Works
-+ Web Scraping: The script uses requests to fetch the HTML content of the Wikipedia page.
-+ Parsing HTML: It uses BeautifulSoup to parse the HTML and extract the relevant company information table.
-+ Data Conversion: The extracted data is converted into a Pandas DataFrame for easy manipulation and analysis.
-+ Exporting to CSV: Finally, the DataFrame is exported to a CSV file for storage and further use.

 ## Installation
 To run these projects, you must install Python and Jupyter Notebook on your system.